censoredplanet/censoredplanet/docs/hyperquackv2.rst

 Fields
 ======

-* :code:`Ip` : String
+* :code:`vp` : String
-    The IP of the vantage point being evaluated.
+    The IP address of the vantage point being evaluated..
-* :code:`Service` : TODO
+* :code:`service` : String
+    The service of the vantage point that is being evaluated.
+This field is set to the name of the service.
+If the service is running on a non-standard port, a colon and the port number are appended (i.e., *discard* for discard on port 9, or *echo:8080* for echo on port 8080).
-* :code:`Tests`
+* :code:`tests`
     An array representing each probe sent to the vantage point.
-Each entry has five subfields:
+    Each entry is a JSON object with five subfields:

-    * :code:`Keyword` : String
+    * :code:`test_url` : String
-        The control keyword used for this probe.
+        The control URL used for this probe.
-    * :code:`Response` : HTTP Response
+    * :code:`response` : JSON Object
+        If the vantage point responds to the probe, this field is added.
-        The response sent by the vantage point, including HTTP headers, the HTTP response code, and the body of the response.
-If no response was sent, this field is set to null.
+        Describes the response sent by the vantage point, including the HTTP headers, the HTTP response code, and the body of the response.
-    * :code:`error` : Error
+    * :code:`error` : String
-        If the probe fails with an error this field will describe the encountered error.
-If no error is encountered, this field is set to null.
+        If the probe fails with an error this field is included.
+Describes the encountered error.
     * :code:`start_time` : Timestamp
         The time when the probe was sent.
     * :code:`end_time` : Timestamp
         The time when the reponse to the probe finished arriving.

-* :code:`Template` : HTTP Response
+* :code:`template` : JSON Object
+    If HyperquackV2 is able to generate a template from the probes, this field is included.
     Represents the expected response from the vantage point when sent a probe containing an uncensored keyword.
 If the service being tested is HTTP or HTTPS, this field is an HTTP response, including HTTP headers, the HTTP response code, and the body of the response.
-If the service is Echo or Discard, this field is set to null.
+If the service is Echo or Discard, this field is omitted.
 This template is gereated by the first probe during the health evaluation.
-If there is an error in generating the template, this field is set to null.
-* :code:`Error` : Error
+* :code:`issue` : String
-    Describes any error encountered when generating the template or when comparing subsequent control probes to the template.
-If no error occured, this field is set to null.
+    If there was an issue in generating the template for this service, this field will be included.
+Describes the issue encountered when generating the template or when comparing subsequent control probes to the template.